darzu/castle/readme.md

 0. Run `git add readme.md`
 0. Run `git commit -m "This is my first commit!"`
 0. Run `git push`
 0. Reload the webpage with this readme.
-You should see a check next to your name in the checklist just above!
+The line with your name in the list above should be crossed out!